 The legal investigation is the responsibility of the lawyer

 There are estate agents that offer you to do the legal investigation for free.
 Be smart and don´t fall for this, especially in the countryside.
 The agent benefits from the sale and might lose his commission over negative advice.
-So he´s not independent and doesn´t have a legal back-ground.
-In case of trouble you´ll lose way more money that the 1% (+IVA/VAT) that the lawyer charges for your legal representation.
+So he´s not independent and doesn´t have a legal background.
+In case of trouble, you´ll lose way more money than the 1% (+IVA/VAT) that the lawyer charges for your legal representation.
 (Read some examples of problems when buying a house in Spain.)

 The reservation contract of the agent

 By the signing of the short reservation contract of the real estate agent, the property will be taken off the market during the first part of the legal investigation.
 A verbal agreement is hard to prove so try to sign as soon as possible.
 You can always have it checked by your lawyer.
 For this, he´ll already try to obtain the Nota Simple of the Land Registry plus the Cadastre information.
 A good reservation contract contains the following details:

 - Personal data: Personal data like name, address and passport number of vendor and buyer (a fiscal NIE number isn´t necessary yet).
 Some agents sign through ´verbal Power of Attorney´ but this of course gives you less guarantee about the deal.

 - Data of house: Details of the house according to the Nota Simple of the Land Registry (address, Registry and finca number) plus Cadastral reference

 - Dates: Maximum date/deadline of singing of the private purchase contract and/or completion date

 - Purchase price: Purchase price of the house (possibly with a short specification for f.e. valuation of furniture or including costs for the DAFO certificate in the countryside).

 - Reservation fee: The paid reservation fee (mostly between € 3.000 and € 6.000) that will stay in the bank account of the agent/lawyer of the seller.